drhsqlite/pikchr/doc/chop.md

 In PIC, the "`chop`" keyword can be followed by a distance and can appear twice.
 The chop keyword causes the line to be shortened by the amount specified, or by `circlerad` if no distance is given.
-The legacy "chop" works ok if you are drawing lines between circles, but it mostly pointless for lines between all other kinds of objects.
+The legacy "chop" works okay if you are drawing lines between circles, but it mostly pointless for lines between all other kinds of objects.
 The enhanced "chop" in Pikchr is intended to make the feature helpful on a wider variety of diagrams.